 I want to be clear about this article.
 I’ll summarize my thoughts in four points:

 1- I don’t intend to spend time in meaningless “nowhere discussions” on this topic.
 I have shown my argumentation and references for my position, which I invite you to read first.
 Then, you can either agree or disagree with it, providing other references for your argument.
-I can live with your choices in the same way that I wish for you to live with mine.
+I can live with your choices in the same way I wish you to live with mine.

 2- I’m focusing on the context of companion dogs and apparently inexperienced humans who limit themselves through social media advice and dangerous standardization of activities.
 From there, they create their schedules and rules for the dogs’ activities according to human social life, not individual dog’s needs.
-I don’t have enough data to expand this article to sports or operational (military/police) fields, but including here my own personal experience in training military police dogs would lead to another discussion about inexperienced handlers that is outside the scope of this article.
+I don’t have enough data to expand this article to sports or operational (military/police) fields, but including here my own personal experience in training military police dogs would lead to another discussion about inexperienced handlers that are outside the scope of this article.

 4- My experience with students worldwide also shows that the advice I give in Denmark is adapted to the reality here and some details cannot be implemented, for instance, in some cities in Portugal.
-Because of this, with the help of a professional, we should always adjust dogs’ activities with their individual needs in mind.
+Because of this, with the help of a professional, we should constantly adjust dogs’ activities with their individual needs in mind.

 Edited by Dana Lee

 Abrantes, R. (1984).
 Psykologi fremfor magt.
 Lupus Forlag.

 Bainbridge (2016).
 In: Jezierski, T., Ensminger, J., Papet, L.E.
 Canine Olfaction Science and Law.
 CRC Press.
 Taylor & Francis Group.